 As a newbie in the digital world, you’ll struggle a lot with ranking for competitive keywords, so keep looking for less competitive keywords.

-Once you have a list of seed keywords, money keywords, and keyword variants, it’s time to map them with the right web pages.
+Once you have a list of target keywords and keyword variants, map them with the right web pages.
 A lot of research and a better understanding of your web pages is what you need to map keywords.
 Make sure that each topic is mapped with the relevant primary and secondary keywords to build your content strategy.